ExpressLRS/Docs/docs/quick-start/transmitters/tx-internal.md

 ![Wifi Update Log](../../assets/images/WifiUpdateLog.png)

+Wait for the Lua script screen to close the "WiFi Running" screen and your module should be updated now.

-Verify the version and hash in the main screen of ExpressLRS Lua script.
+Verify the version and hash in the main screen of ExpressLRS Lua script (you will first need to close it and relaunch the script).

 ## Flashing via EdgeTX Passthrough

+!!! note ""
+    Due to missing pin connections on the internal AION modules with the Jumper T-Pro, this method is unsupported at the moment.

 Target: